larsbopark/fuzzing-lecture/exercise/1/README.md

 </details>

 ## Moving On
-If we fixed the application we can try recompile the source code with the fixes and fuzz test the newly compiled application.
+If we fixed the application corretly we can try recompile the source code with the fixes and fuzz test the newly compiled application.
 Hopefully we do not see any crashes, the application is safe and we can move on to the next exciting exercise.